-Net cash used in operating activities increased by \$13.5 million, or 116.5%, to \$1.9 million for the three months ended September 24, 2010, as compared to net cash provided by operating activities of \$11.6 million for the three months ended September 25, 2009.
-The decrease in net cash from operations for the three months ended September 24, 2010 was primarily due to an increase in accounts receivable and inventories to address increasing customer demand, partially offset by an increase in accounts payable.
+Net cash provided by operating activities increased by \$11.7 million, or 617.2%, to \$9.8 million for the three months ended September 30, 2011, as compared to net cash used in operating activities of \$1.9 million for the three months ended September 24, 2010.
+The increase in net cash from operations for the three months ended September 30, 2011 as compared to the three months ended September 24, 2010 was primarily due to an increase in cash collection from accounts receivable and an increase in turnover of inventories into cash, partially offset by an increase in payments of accounts payable.